 3. Consider donating part of your tumor for research

-Tumor tissue is critical for research needed to develop improved treatments for chordoma.
-The Chordoma Foundation Biobank enables chordoma patients to donate excess tumor tissue removed during surgery – tissue that would otherwise go to waste – to be used for research.
-It’s free, won’t interfere with your treatment and will greatly help to advance the search for a cure.
+Tumor tissue is critical for research to help develop improved treatments for chordoma.
+The Chordoma Foundation Tumor Donation Program enables chordoma patients to donate excess tumor tissue removed during surgery – tissue that would otherwise go to waste – to be used for research.
+Donating your tumor tissue is free, won’t interfere with your treatment, and will greatly help to advance the search for a cure.

-Please contact us as soon as surgery is scheduled so that our Biobank team can make arrangements to properly save and collect your tumor tissue.
-If you have already had surgery we can also attempt to retrieve tissue that might have been saved at the hospital where you had surgery.
+Please contact us as soon as surgery is scheduled so that our team can make arrangements to properly save and collect your tumor tissue.
+If you have already had surgery, we can also attempt to retrieve tissue that might have been saved at the hospital where you had surgery.

-Register with the Foundation to receive the latest information about new treatments and clinical trials, opportunities to participate in research and events, and updates about our progress in advancing the search for a cure.
+Sign up to receive our emails about new treatments and clinical trials, opportunities to participate in research and events, and updates about our progress in advancing the search for a cure.